sjatin050/FullStack_Project_SpringReact/README.md

 If want to search Other customer , hit "Home" on top and if the work is Done , hit "LogOut" on Top right.

+## To start the project of Local server , Follow the Below Commands

 ### `npm start`

 Runs the app in the development mode.\